ANOTHER Open Source Repo Just Cloned Claude Design

 Thesis

-ANOTHER Open Source Repo Just Cloned Claude Design is a practical lesson in interfaces + open design: Study what makes AI-native interfaces useful: artifacts, previews, context panes, and inspection loops.
+ANOTHER Open Source Repo Just Cloned Claude Design teaches a practical interfaces + open design move: Study what makes AI-native interfaces useful: artifacts, previews, context panes, and inspection loops.

 01